ljohnston/vim/README.md

 however, is a pain in the ass.

 The .cvimrc file (or actually, whatever you want to call it) doesn't support comment characters or else I'd have documented it this there.
-At any reate, here's how to get cVim working with a config file:
+At any rate, here's how to get cVim working with a config file:

 - Install cVim in Chrome.